Review Notes for the Deep Learning Course

 image-20240229164829013 image-20240229164947352

-In mini-batch gradient descent, when the batch size is set to be relatively large, it usually requires a larger learning rate.
-However, at the beginning of training, because the parameters are randomly initialized, the gradients tend to be large as well, and a larger initial learning rate can make the training unstable.
-Therefore, it is necessary to start with a smaller learning rate, and then gradually increase (warmup) it.
-After the warmup is over, the learning rate can decay again
+In mini-batch gradient descent, when the batch size is set relatively large, a relatively large learning rate is usually required.
+However, at the beginning of training, since the parameters are randomly initialized, the gradients are often large, and combined with a relatively large initial learning rate, it can make training unstable.
+Therefore, a smaller learning rate is needed at the beginning stage, and then gradually restored (warmup).
+After warmup ends, the learning rate can be decayed again.

-Periodic learning rate adjustment, including cyclic learning rate, restarts, etc., all follows a pattern of first increasing and then decreasing within a cycle, with an overall downward trend.
-This strategy can cope with sharp minima and flat minima to find local optima.
+Periodic learning rate adjustment, including cyclic learning rate, warm restart, etc., involves first increasing and then decreasing within a cycle, with an overall decrease, which can handle sharp and flat minima, finding local optima.

 image-20240229164953267

-$\alpha$ represents learning rate, $\beta$ decay rate, and $\epsilon$ exists to prevent division by zero Adagrad has the problem of monotonically decreasing learning rates RMSProp changes the computation of $G_t$ from accumulation to exponential decay moving average, so the learning rate is no longer monotonically decreasing
+$\alpha$ is the learning rate, $\beta$ is the decay rate, and $\epsilon$ exists to prevent the denominator from being 0.
+Adagrad has a problem of monotonically decreasing learning rate.
+RMSProp changes the calculation method of $G_t$ from accumulation to exponential decay moving average, so the learning rate is no longer monotonically decreasing.

 image-20240229164959180